Anmol272001/Task-Manager/README.md

 🧠 **Why Vanilla JS?**

-I chose to build this project with Vanilla JS to demonstrate a strong foundation in web development principles:

 - Deep Understanding: I wanted to manually manipulate the DOM to appreciate what tools like React do automatically.
 - Performance: For simple tools, Vanilla JS is faster and lighter than loading a full framework.
 - Core Skills: Frameworks change, but JavaScript fundamentals remain the same.